thomasbui93/MEAN-Application/README.md

 - comments
 have basic query functionality.
 You can query them with `?field_name=xxxx`.

+You can not query a user by `salt` or by `password`.

 It will create a regex out of the query and attempt to match with the data in the model.
-If you query is specified, all of the data in the model is returned.
+If no query is specified, all of the data in the model is returned.